 After you’ve designed your Perfect Investor™, one obvious question is “how do I get in touch with investors?”

-The Stanford research provides some good insights about how to envision this process.
+The Stanford research provides some good insights about how to envision this process that VC firms go through.
 First, “The average firm in our sample screens more than 200 companies and makes only four investments in a given year.”
 This speaks to the low probability of raising money from VCs unless you have a crisp, clear strategy that you can execute.

 Second, the Stanford team says, “Most of the deal flow comes from the VCs’ networks in some form or another.
 Over 30% of deals are generated through professional networks.
 Another 20% are referred by other investors while 8% are referred by existing portfolio companies.
 Almost 30% are proactively self-generated.
 Only 10% come inbound from company management.”

-Wait, only 10% of funded deals come from an entrepreneur sending an email to the VC of their choice!
+Wait, only 10% of funded deals come from an entrepreneur trying to find investors by sending an email to the Venture Capital firm of their choice!

 Oh, you already knew that!
 But, if you didn’t, check out our advice on Networking in to Perfect Investors™ which reflects this reality!

 If you’ve been reading along, then you know our philosophy on “Designing the Perfect Investor™” and why this is the most likely way to raise sufficient capital.
-The truth is that there many, many investors out there, just sitting around all day WAITING for what you have to offer!
+The truth is that there many, many investors out there, just sitting around all day WAITING to put startup capital to work in what you have to offer!
 That Perfect Investor™ wants to invest in your theme, in your round and stage, in your geography, in the right amount to accelerate your business.

 An entrepreneur I talked with recently expressed frustration that so many potential investors would ask stupid questions, even after hearing a very succinct and clear positioning statement! (which sounded so much like this story about what NOT to do!)